eztzachi/coursera/Getting and Cleaning Data/CodeBook.md

 **Code Book**
 ============================
-This is a description of variables involved in the tidy data.
+This is a description of variables involved in the tidy data and how they were obtained and processed.
 Each variable has a stated: type, possible values, and definition.

 ----------